So, How Does a Chimney Work?

-When people report problems with the performance of their wood burning (or fireplace) systems, the cause is often traced to the chimney.
-If you are building a new home or remodeling an existing one…Selecting the correct chimney and designing the layout of the installation is critical to solid performance.
+When people report problems with the performance of their wood burning, (or fireplace) systems, the cause is often traced to the chimney.
+If you are building a new home or remodeling an existing one, selecting the correct chimney and designing the layout is critical to safe performance.
 And of course, knowing how chimneys work will be very useful in the day-to-day operation of the appliance.

 Two factors affect the amount of draft produced by a chimney.

 1. Heat: the hotter the gases in the chimney compared to the air outside, the stronger the draft.

 2. Height: the taller the chimney, the more draft it will produce at a given temperature difference.